mrc-ide/first90release/SurveyDataGuidance.md

 ## Guidance on survey data

 Please provide survey data on the proportion of people ever tested by sex, age group (15-24, 25-34, and 35-49 years), and HIV serostatus (if available).
 This needs to be a data-frame with the following columns.
 If these columns names are wrong the model will either not run, or the results will not be accurate.
-In order to visualize model fits, it is usefull to also provide information on the proportion of people ever tested among the 15-49 years old overall, and stratified by sex and HIV serostatus (if available).
+In order to visualize model fits, it is useful to also provide information on the proportion of people ever tested among the 15-49 years old overall, and stratified by sex and HIV serostatus (if available).

 * country: Must exactly match the value extracted from your Spectrum file: